Acculink

 Key Takeaways

-• The CPA exam underwent a major restructure in 2024, replacing the traditional four-section format with a core-plus-discipline model that has extended preparation timelines, confused candidates, and contributed to declining pass rates across all sections.
+• The CPA exam underwent a major restructure in 2024, replacing the traditional four-section format with a core-plus-discipline model.
+The new format has extended preparation timelines, confused candidates, and contributed to declining pass rates across all sections.

 • Fewer candidates are sitting for the exam, and those who do are passing at lower rates — compounding the talent crisis the AICPA has documented for years, leaving CPA firms chronically understaffed at every experience level.

-• The 150-hour education requirement continues to discourage accounting graduates from pursuing CPA licensure, and NASBA data shows the candidate pipeline shrinking year over year with no near-term reversal in sight.
+• The 150-hour education requirement continues to discourage accounting graduates from pursuing CPA licensure.
+Meanwhile, NASBA data shows the candidate pipeline shrinking year over year with no near-term reversal in sight.

 • Indian Chartered Accountants available through offshore staffing providers hold qualifications from the ICAI (10–15% pass rate) that are arguably more selective than the U.S. CPA exam, with many bringing Big 4 backgrounds and years of U.S. tax experience.